 Gold and other precious metals are measured in troy ounces which is equivalent to 31.1grams.
 The troy ounce is different from the regular or avoirdupois ounce, which equals 28.35 grams.
 The troy ounce has been the official measure of all precious metals in Britain since the 16th Century and thereafter around the world.
 On the other hand, the avoirdupois ounce or regular ounce is used to measure all other goods or products.
 Therefore, the troy ounce is heavier than the avoirdupois ounce.

-Gold Bars or Ingots?
+What is difference between Gold Bars or Ingots?

 Investment grade gold bars are different from gold ingots.
 The word ingot is an old European and Eastern term used to describe metals, non-metals or precious metals that are cast into a specific shape.
 Ingots are usually not a final product but are cast in a form that is suitable for further processing into jewellery and other products, or transportation and storage.
 Ingots generally do not bear a stamp certifying the purity of the metal but are simply labeled with the name of the manufacturer and their weight.
 Gold ingots are therefore not used as investment grade gold since their shape, weight, purity, and refiner are not strictly specified.